CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 Configuration of the mail plugin will be member-specific, and those configuration items will also be added to the `/opt/tomcat/ccpd-config.yml` file, noted above.

 #### Default Sender Email Address ####
 CIS-CAT Pro Dashboard can be configured with a default "sender" email address, indicating that the application has sent a "forgot password" message, allowing users to enter new logon credentials.
+Add the following section indented under the `grails` like in the below examples.
 In the `/opt/tomcat/ccpd-config.yml` file (noted above), add the following section:

     ---
-    grails:
 	    plugin:
 	    	springsecurity:
 	    		ui: